 In some cases, we may call instead of writing a letter.

 Symptoms to report

-If you start experiencing some heavy vaginal bleeding, or strong smelling discharge then we advise you to contact your GP as you may have an infection and need some medication.
+If you start experiencing some heavy vaginal bleeding, especially associated with some offensive smelling discharge then we advise you to contact your GP as you may have an infection and need some medication.